johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |
     Serving (Ah)
   commentary: |
-    I aware of the controversy surrounding this track and its original lyrics.
+    I am aware of the controversy surrounding this track and its original lyrics.
 It was this year’s [“veggie and pussy”-moment](https://www.youtube.com/watch?v=DbDj9mBI4g0).

-    Clearly that was a publicity stunt, but it almost wasn’t necessary.
+    Clearly that was a publicity stunt but it almost wasn’t necessary.
 This is a sassy banger.

     Three minutes of high-energy, four to the floor drums and confident vocals.